Azure/terraform-azurerm-avm-res-avs-privatecloud/examples/full_gen_2/_header.md

     - A role assignment assigning Contributor rights on the private cloud resource to the deployment user to demonstrate resource level RBAC
     - A tags block to demonstrate the assignment of resource level tags
     - A Vcenter identity sources block to demonstrate the use of the test domain for ldaps

+Note that providing a vnet resource ID is the configuration element that creates a gen 2 private cloud.

 The following example code uses several test modules, so be sure to include them and update the deployment regions if copying verbatim.